Our Executive Search partner insights about modern Chinese consumers

 China’s is more brand conscious, most likely they were born with digital consumption.
 They think that domestic products are just as good as foreign ones and are caught between saving for big purchases and enjoying life.

-They have a 75% market share in e-commerce and they value getting discounts and offers.
+They are highly active in e-commerce and they value getting discounts and offers.

 Due to the high prices of purchasing property and the rising costs of starting a family, many young people are more likely to postpone marriage and parenthood.